Raising Hope for the 2017 Monarch Migration- Raise The Migration 5 Results

 If you’re interested in a step-by-step guide digital guide with free updates (before each monarch season begins in spring) please check out the monarch raising guide by clicking this butterfly photo:

-This was our fourth successful season in a row, although we still have three monarchs to finish raising before the final results can be posted.
-Here are Raise the Migration results from the first three seasons:
+This was our fifth successful season in a row, as we finally matched the survival rate from our inaugural event.
+Here are Raise the Migration results from the past four seasons:

 2015- 96% survival rate

 As you can see from the results, this raising system is consistently producing healthy monarchs to help support the struggling monarch population.

 For the fourth straight year, the caterpillar cages we use have proven to be escape-proof, which is one of the main reasons we use them.

 I am happy to report there were zero issues with caterpillars for Raise the Migration 5.

 Caterpillar Diseases and Parasites?

 Starting with the caterpillars I was raising at the beginning of Raise the Migration 5, to the final twelve still munching their way through the monarch life cycle, it’s been an eerily peaceful event.

 I can now report this continued all the way through the monarch butterfly life cycle.